AdobeDocs/experience-manager-cloud-service.en/help/assets/search-assets-content-hub.md

 ## Do more with search {#do-more-with-search}

-[!DNL The Content Hub] is not limited to search, instead it allows you to perform additional actions, such as [download](assets-download.md), [share](share-assets-as-a-link.md), [add assets to collection](collections.md), [configure search filters](configure.md#filters), and [configure add or edit metadata](configure.md#search) right from the search or preview interface.
+[!DNL The Content Hub] is not limited to search, instead it allows you to perform additional actions, such as [download](download-assets-content-hub.md), [share](share-assets-content-hub.md), and [add assets to collection](collections-content-hub.md), right from the search or preview interface.
 Select the assets on the search results page to view these options.